adorsys/keycloak-ssi-deployment/Readme.md

 - Clone and Build Keycloak from the specified branch.
 - Start Keycloak with OID4VCI feature on https://localhost:8443.

-## Alternative-1: Use Kc-config-cli to Configure Keycloak (Not working for the moment)
+## Alternative-1: Use Kc-config-cli to Configure Keycloak

 To set up Keycloak for Verifiable Credential Issuance, we use a script that utilizes the **Keycloak Config CLI** tool.
 This script imports the necessary configurations into a dedicated realm.